Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 Consider planting a trap crop like mustard that attracts cabbage moths away from your main plants.
 Another trap crop that diamondback moths will flock to is collard greens.

-Plant these sacrificial plants a little distance from your garden with high hopes that these moths will flock to them instead of your main crop.
+Plant these sacrificial plants a bit away from your garden.
+The moths may flock to them instead of your main crop.

 6. Crop Rotation